Welcome to the home page of Neil V. Hawes

 I try to keep fit and enjoy running, you might see me in the fields round Osterley Park or along the towpath of the Grand Union Canal.
 I started and ran a new Table Tennis Club during 2012, and in 2013/2014 I ran a Computer Club.

-Over the last fifteen years, my wife and I have had a number of holidays in Cornwall and we have walked nearly all of the South West Coast Path in Cornwall, a total of around 250 miles.
+Between 2007 and 2024, my wife and I have had a number of holidays in Cornwall and we have walked all of the South West Coast Path in Cornwall, a total of around 300 miles.

 Career - more detail